ericvh/broadcast-gateway/README.md

-# Multicast Gateway
+# Broadcast Gateway

-A Kubernetes-ready UDP to TCP multicast gateway service that listens for UDP broadcasts and forwards them to a connected TCP endpoint, with optional iptables firewall management.
+A Kubernetes-ready UDP to TCP broadcast gateway service that listens for UDP broadcasts and forwards them to a connected TCP endpoint, with optional iptables firewall management.

 ## Overview